BKWLD/croppa/README.md

 # Croppa

-Croppa is an thumbnail generator bundle for Laravel.
+Croppa is an thumbnail generator bundle for Laravel 4.1 and 4.0.
 It follows a different approach from libraries that store your thumbnail dimensions in the model, like [Paperclip](https://github.com/thoughtbot/paperclip).
 Instead, the resizing and cropping instructions come from specially formatted urls.
 For instance, say you have an image with this path:

     /uploads/09/03/screenshot.png